laurenthanhvo/final-portfolio/README.md

 ## Features

-- **Front Page**: A dynamic landing page with a typing effect for the title.
+- **Top Header**: A dynamic header with a typing effect for the title.
 - **Navigation Bar**: A sticky, collapsible navigation bar for easy access to different sections.
 - **About Section**: Information about Lauren's academic background, interests, and a self-portrait image.
 - **Projects Section**: Details of various projects Lauren has worked on, including links to GitHub repositories.